jg2kpy/jg2kpy/README.md

 ## University Career 👨‍🎓
 I'm currently studying "Ingeniería en Informática" at <a href="https://www.pol.una.py" target="_blank" style="text-decoration:none">FP-UNA</a>.\
 This major is a mix of Computer Science knowledge with Engineering skills.\
-I did a one-semester study abroad at Wichita State University 🇺🇸.
+I did an one-semester study abroad at Wichita State University 🇺🇸.

 ## Programming languages and technologies